 - a.
-The State Democratic Chair shall convey to the presidential candidate, or that candidate's authorized representative(s), not later than 5:00 PM EST on May 20, 2024, a list of all persons who have filed for delegate or alternate pledged to that presidential candidate.
+The State Democratic Chair shall convey to the presidential candidate, or that candidate's authorized representative(s), not later than 5:00 PM EDT on July 1, 2024, a list of all persons who have filed for delegate or alternate pledged to that presidential candidate.
+After the election of the district-level delegates at the Indiana Democratic Party's State Convention on July 13, 2024, the State Party staff will give the presidential candidate, or that candidate's authorized representative(s), an updated list of all persons who have filed for delegate or alternate pledged to that presidential candidate.
 (Rule 13.D) (Reg.
 4.23.D & Reg.
 4.29.C) - b.
-Each presidential candidate, or that candidate's authorized representative(s), must then file with the State Democratic Chair, by 11:00 AM EST on June 1, 2024, a list of all such candidates they have approved, provided that, at a minimum, the presidential candidate or that candidate's authorized representative(s) remain(s) for every national convention delegate or alternate position to which the presidential candidate is entitled.
-The presidential candidate, or that candidate's authorized representative(s), have until 2:00 PM EST on June 1, 2024, to submit to the State Party the final approved list for atlarge delegate candidates.
+Each presidential candidate, or that candidate's authorized representative(s), must then file with the State Democratic Chair, by 2:00 PM EDT on July 13, 2024, an approved list of At-Large delegate candidates and alternate candidates (subject to change pending the election of PLEO delegates), as long as approval is given to at least 1 name for every position to which the presidential candidate is entitled.
+Following the election of PLEO delegates, the presidential candidate, or that candidate's authorized representative(s) must confirm their final approved list for at-large delegate candidates to the State Party.
 (Rule 13.D.4, Rule 13.E.2 & Reg.
 4.24) - c.
-Failure to respond will be deemed approval of all delegate candidates submitted to the presidential candidate unless the presidential candidate or the authorized representative(s) signifies otherwise in writing to the State Democratic Chair no later than 2:00 PM EST on June 1, 2024. - d.
+Failure to respond will be deemed approval of all delegate candidates submitted to the presidential candidate unless the presidential candidate or the authorized representative(s) signifies otherwise in writing to the State Democratic Chair no later than 15 minutes after the selection of PLEO delegates. - d.
 The State Democratic Chair shall certify in writing to the Co-Chairs of the DNC Rules and Bylaws Committee whether each presidential candidate has used their best efforts to ensure that their respective at-large delegate candidates and at-large alternate candidates meet the affirmative action and outreach and inclusion considerations and goals detailed in the Affirmative Action and